farhanma/farhanma/README.md

 Mohammed Al Farhan is a computer scientist specialized in scientific computing and software systems for emerging large-scale workloads such as linear algebra, computational fluid dynamics and fast multipole methods.
-Currently, Mohammed is senior HPC consultant at Hewlett Packard Enterprise, where he is responsible for the monitoring, implementation, and maintenance of large-scale systems optimized for HPC and AI workloads.
+Currently, Mohammed is HPC consultant at Hewlett Packard Enterprise, where he is responsible for the monitoring, implementation, and maintenance of large-scale systems optimized for HPC and AI workloads.
 Previously, Al Farhan was a senior data engineer at KAPSARC, focusing on developing production-ready data analytics solutions for in-house developed models for energy, economy, and climate.
 Prior to that, Farhan